fontforge/designwithfontforge.com/en-US/Bold_and_Other_Weights.md

 While you may want to do a wide range of things with weight it is likely that your first experience with adjusting weight will be to try to create a bold to accompany your regular text weight.

 Because you are using FontForge you have a distinct advantage.
-Unlike many font editing programs, the results you get from FontForge style filter may actually be suitable for use — moreso than the ones you would get in commercial type design software.
+Unlike many font editing programs, the results you get from FontForge style filter may actually be suitable for use &mdash; moreso than the ones you would get in commercial type design software.
 This is because the algorithm it uses is exceptionally sophisticated.

 Creating a bold version of a font can be rapidly approximated by running a filter called <em>Change weight</em> (which you will find in the Element &gt; Styles menu) to add weight to your glyphs.